 Accommodation, Restaurants & Bikes

-We stayed at Bla Guesthouse and can highly recommend to any backpacker.
+We stayed at Bla Hostel and can highly recommend to any backpacker.
 It had a very homely feel with a decent breakfast included, helpful staff, comfortable beds and functioning WiFi (most of the time).
 If you’re looking for something a little more upmarket, Esplendor has magnificent rooms with a stunning lake view but make sure you check you’ve been placed in the right room as they can sometimes mix up bookings.

 One of our favourite restaurants was a colourful local place, Pura Vida.
 They had many delicious dishes (perfect for sharing) and a colourful interior.
 Green Market located on the main street is also a great place to grab a quick healthy salad or sandwich.
 For meat lovers head to Don Pichón grill.

 Not all activities require a guide, therefore we suggest renting a bike for an hour and navigating yourself around the lake.
-There is a paved road at the end of the of town running alongside the lake.
+There is a paved road at the end of the town running alongside the lake.
 Don’t forget to look up, the views… have we said it already that they are simply amazing?
 A good place to rent a bike is La Barraca which is located at the end of the main street on the opposite side of the plaza.

 Perito Moreno Glacier